-That means we take all 911 and non-emergency calls for the four law enforcement agencies, six fire departments, and paramedics who serve Ada County.
+That means we take all 911 and non-emergency calls (and text messages) for the four law enforcement agencies, six fire departments, and paramedics who serve Ada County.
 We then coordinate how those agencies will respond to a call —sending the right amount of resources to the right place at the right time.

 We answered 118,521 911 calls in 2018, along with another 254,353 non-emergency calls for service.